The Fair Hearing Process

 What if I Know I Cannot go to the Fair Hearing at the Scheduled Time?

-If you know you cannot go to the fair hearing at the scheduled time, you should contact the New York State Office of Temporary and Disability Assistance (OTDA).
-You can ask the state fair hearing office to move the date of your fair hearing so that you can be there.
+If you know you are not available for the scheduled time, you should contact OTDA.
+You can ask the state fair hearing office to move the date of your fair hearing so that you can be available.
 Asking the fair hearing to be moved to a later date is called requesting an adjournment.

 Just like when you first asked for a fair hearing, you can ask for an adjournment by phone, fax, mail, or online.
 However, because you do not know if OTDA will agree to a different date, it is best to call OTDA and speak to a live person.
-If you ask for an adjournment, you should keep proof that you asked.
+If you ask for an adjournment, you should keep proof that you asked by writing down the date and time you called and the name of the representative you spoke to.
 If you find out later that your fair hearing was not moved, you will need proof that you requested an adjournment if you want to try to get your fair hearing reopened.

 What Can I do to Prepare for my Fair Hearing?